dalyashaya/Flowy/README.md

-# Flowy – Reminder & Productivity App
+# Flowy - Full-Stack Reminder & Productivity Web Application

 A full-stack web application for managing personalized reminders with authentication and CRUD functionality.